 Yercaud bus stand is around 2 km from the Retreat and cabs or autos are available.

-The Retreat also assists in arranging a pick up from from Yercaud bus stand or Salem.
+The Retreat also assists in arranging transport from and to Yercaud bus stand or Salem.

 The other airports near Yercaud are –

 Bangalore – 235 km, 5 hours

 Madurai – 280 km, 6 hours

 Retreat’s Hospitium, The Retreat Yercaud, 636601, Salem district, Tamil Nadu, India